Atul1127/Neural-Architecture-Search-Optimization/README.md

 1. A CNN is constructed.
 2. The candidate is trained on the training set.
 3. Validation accuracy is measured.
-4. The architecture's parameter count is measured.
+4. Trainable parameter count is measured.
 5. An efficiency-aware reward is calculated.
 6. REINFORCE updates the controller.